 We employ two strategies to control for multiple hypothesis testing.
 First, we will construct standardized summary indices of our primary outcomes within each follow-up wave (Anderson, 2008), and across follow-up waves (McKenzie, 2012).
 Second, when it comes to individual outcome measures, we will calculate both single-estimate p-values as well as sharpened q-values that hold constant the false discovery rates when testing the multiple treatment effects on our primary outcomes from multiple follow-up waves (Anderson, 2008).

-For exploratory purposes, we will also construct standardized summary indices of our secondary outcomes, intermediate outcomes and take-up variables for each follow-up wave, and calculate both single-estimate p-values as well as sharpened q-values that hold constant the false discovery rates when testing the multiple treatment effects on our primary outcomes from multiple follow-up waves.
+For exploratory purposes, we will also construct standardized summary indices of our secondary outcomes, intermediate outcomes and take-up variables for each follow-up wave, and calculate both single-estimate p-values as well as sharpened q-values that hold constant the false discovery rates when testing the multiple treatment effects on, respectively, our secondary outcomes, intermediate outcomes and take-up variables from multiple follow-up waves.